 The gallery has the distinction of being the first gallery to publicly exhibit Picasso’s work.

-The building hosts three public showing spaces, including Galeria Trama upstairs, and a private salon for clients to buy and sell work and have work they own valued.
+The building hosts large groundloor and upstairs public showing space, and a private salon for clients to have work they own valued.

 The gallery represents a strong stable of international artists and has an impressive collection of 19th and 20th century Catalan and Spanish work.